Ultra-Proxy/Nebula-work-on-dis-/README.md

 Ultra.
-A proxy made by two middle schoolers lol
+A proxy made by two high schoolers with a mission to end internet cencorship.

-We are from the not so proud school of Cedar Valley Middle School of rrisd

-Coded by Jamal jackson(now named skittle dont ask).
-Tweaked to perfection by Eld
+We are freshmen in Round Rock high school.

+Coded by jamal jackson and Eld.

-links are deployed by anonymous and eld.
+Public links are deployed by Eld.
 Not jamal cuz he brokie

-this is paid by eld lol. jamal is a brokie dev (so pls give him money or food)

 How did we make this you say?
 "Get better lol"

-dont beg for links
+Benjamin please stop begging us for links

-and uh please dont try to steal our credit

-if you want proof that we are the real jamal jackson and eld

-then ask us to write your full name, s number, a nickname, etc. (choose from one)

-Also let us know who the imposters are so we can bully them lol

-And for your information... yes we have logs for the proxy so uhhh dont do anything dumb lmao
+V2 coming out soon

 (This site is getting a reboot)